vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 Notice:
 * There's a list of the most recent news articles on the left.
-* There's a full article in the middle.
+* There's a full article in the middle---the "active" article.
-* There's an image for the full article on the right.
+* There's an image for the active article on the right.

-The full article and associated image changes automatically every 10 seconds, cycling through the list of news articles.
+The active article and associated image change automatically every 10 seconds, cycling through the list of news articles.
 Users can also manually select an article to display, if the app is running on a touch screen.

 The app pulls the news articles from a SharePoint list.
 The idea is that this SharePoint list lets anyone take the news articles and publish them somewhere.
 For example, in a newsletter, an intranet portal, or a Peakboard app (either as part of other dashboards, or as a standalone tool).

-The app pulls the images from a SharePoint document library.
+For the images, the app pulls them from a SharePoint document library.

 ## Configure SharePoint